redox-os/website/content/news/this-month-260331.md

 ## Unicode Everywhere

-Wildan Mubarok updated CPython, PHP, GNU Bash, GNU Nano, Vim, ncdu, and GNU Readline to use the `ncurses` library variant with Unicode support (ncursesw).
+Wildan Mubarok updated CPython, PHP, GNU Nano, Vim, ncdu, and GNU Readline to use the `ncurses` library variant with Unicode support (ncursesw).
+With this change, Vim gained support with Unicode characters.
+Other software will follow as more fixes arrive in the future.

+We verified that Rust-based programs such as Ion and `kibi` supported Unicode already, as seen from the screenshot below which is taken from a QEMU serial terminal.

 <img src="/img/screenshot/shell-unicode.png" class="img-responsive"/>

 ## pkgar Compression!

-Wildan Mubarok implemented compression in `pkgar` packages and enabled in the package server.
+Wildan Mubarok implemented [LZMA2](https://en.wikipedia.org/wiki/LZMA) compression in `pkgar` packages and have been enabled in the package server.
+This compression algorithm was chosen for compact size resulting in about ~3-5x smaller package size with relatively small decompression time.
 It will help to download and install packages faster by reducing the network stack slowness impact.
+## Dynamic Linker Storage Cache

+Wildan Mubarok implemented storage caching in the dynamic linker to reduce storage latency caused by program initialization.
+It works by caching the executables into a shared memory when loaded for the second time.
+In controlled setting this reduces GCC initialization time by 50%.

+The feature is planned to be moved into RedoxFS as a inode cache for much better performance and security.

 ## Checksum-based Package Updates and Faster Recipe Push

-Wildan Mubarok implemented the support for package updates based on package checksum changes which reduced package update time and recipe push/testing time in development.
+Wildan Mubarok implemented the support for package updates from the build system using the `make push` command.
+The package update is done by comparing package checksum changes which reduced package update time and recipe testing time in development.

-Package updates based on package file checksum changes (like in Fedora DNF and Flatpak) will be implemented soon.
+Checksum-based package updates was implemented in the `pkg update` command as well.
+Package updates based on package file checksum changes (like in Fedora DNF and Flatpak) is planned for the future.

 ## AI Policy and Contribution Terms